quek-group/Dielectric-function/README.md

 3. Why do we need this code?

-Because you can easily adjust paramters includeing interband smearing and intraband smearing without run epsilon.x agin.
+Because you can easily adjust parameters includeing interband smearing and intraband smearing without running epsilon.x again.

-It saves much time because you don't need to compute dipole matrix agian and again.
+It saves much time because you don't need to compute dipole matrix again and again.

 In addition, you can use according code to compute the contriburions from transitions between specific atomic orbitals or k-resolved epsilon.